huijeong-yeon/data-science-with-R-harvardx/inference-and-modeling/README.md

 ## 📁 Files

 - `section1_parameters_estimates.R`: Analytical derivation of expected values and standard errors for binomial sampling.
 Covers sample totals, proportions, and differences in estimated proportions between groups.
+- `section2_central_limit_theorem.R`: Simulation-based exploration of the Central Limit Theorem.
+Includes histogram of sampling errors and analysis of how sample size affects standard error using visualizations and threshold detection.